Bankruptcy Solicitors in Hertfordshire

 - Defending statutory demands and bankruptcy petitions

 The insolvency process should only be used for undisputed debts.
 It is more commonly used where there are bona fide disputes to the monies claim.
-We make applications for our clients to satisfy statutory demands and defend bankruptcy petitions.
+We make applications for our clients to set aside statutory demands and defend bankruptcy petitions.
 Where the debt is not disputed, we can assist by introducing financial brokers to raise insolvency finance.
 This essentially consists of bridging finance which will prevent the making of a bankruptcy order.
 If a bankruptcy order is made, it is still possible to obtain insolvency finance.
 Although this process will be more expensive as it will involve payment of the fees to the official receiver and potentially to a trustee in bankruptcy – all the other creditors would need to be paid off as well.
 Accordingly, it is much better to resolve the matter with just one creditor rather than dealing with all creditors pursuant to an annulment application.

 - Applying to annul or rescind bankruptcy orders